-For the last three weeks, I've explored various approaches to dealing with depression (and anxiety) besides pharmaceutical prescriptions.
-Week one focused on the similarities between sleep deprivation and depression.
-Week two we looked at how exercise and meditation create chemicals in the brain that make us feel good instead of blue.
-Week three examined the positive power that comes with giving, especially in yourself to something bigger than yourself when you volunteer for a cause.
+For the last three weeks, I've explored various approaches to dealing with depression (and anxiety) besides pharmaceutical prescriptions. focused on the similarities between sleep deprivation and depression. we looked at how exercise and meditation create chemicals in the brain that make us feel good instead of blue. examined the positive power that comes with giving, especially in yourself to something bigger than yourself when you volunteer for a cause.

 This week, we'll talk about a tool called Killing the ANTs, and the power of faith.

 Killing the ANTs is a technique proclaimed by Dr. Daniel Amen, one of the pioneers in studying the brain through SPECT scanning.
 ANTs stands for Automatic Negative Thoughts.
 It doesn't take work to get our brain to focus on the negative; it comes rather easily to most people.
 It takes a little more work for most people to focus on positive things.
 So this tool is simple, but not easy: make it your intention to become conscious of the negative thoughts as they pop up in your head through the day.
 As soon as one appears, choose to replace it instead of dwell on it.

 For example, your boss seems to be picking on you.
 Instead of letting your mind sled down the snow-covered cliffs of stress and anger, choose to stop the thoughts of worry, fear or anger, and choose instead to pray for him or wish her well.
 Consider that perhaps s/he is going through some terrible circumstance of which you are entirely unaware.
 Perhaps your response can become compassion instead of stress.